MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 ---
-title: Case study - Scale apps across devices with different GPU capabilities
+title: Case study - Scale apps across different devices
-description: See how to optimize a mixed reality app to deliver a compelling experience across devices with a range of GPU performance capabilities.
+description: See how to optimize a mixed reality app to deliver a compelling experience across devices with a range of performance capabilities.
 author: danandersson
 ms.author: alexturn
-ms.date: 05/06/2022
+ms.date: 05/12/2022
 ms.topic: article
 keywords: immersive headset, performance optimization, VR, case study ms.custom: kr2b-contr-experiment
 ---

-# Case study - Scale apps across devices with different GPU capabilities
+# Case study - Scale apps across devices with different capabilities

 This case study describes how a Windows Mixed Reality application can target various platforms with [different hardware capabilities](/windows/mixed-reality/enthusiast-guide/windows-mixed-reality-minimum-pc-hardware-compatibility-guidelines).
 Datascape is a Windows Mixed Reality application that displays weather data on top of terrain data.
 The application surrounds users with holographic data visualizations.
 Users can explore unique insights they gain by discovering data in mixed reality.

-The Datascape app targets Microsoft HoloLens, Windows Mixed Reality immersive headsets, lower-powered PCs, and powerful PCs with high-end [graphics processing units (GPUs)](../develop/advanced-concepts/understanding-performance-for-mixed-reality.md#gpu-performance-recommendations).
-The main challenge was rendering a visually appealing scene, while executing at a high frame rate, on devices with wildly different GPU capabilities.
+The Datascape app targets Microsoft HoloLens, Windows Mixed Reality immersive headsets, lower-powered PCs, and high-performance PCs.
+The main challenge was rendering a visually appealing scene, while executing at a high frame rate, on devices with wildly different [performance abilities](../develop/advanced-concepts/understanding-performance-for-mixed-reality.md).

-This case study walks through the process and techniques we used to create some of the more GPU-intensive systems, especially rendering clouds.
+This case study walks through the process and techniques we used to create some of the more performance-intensive systems, especially rendering weather like clouds.
 We describe the problems we encountered and how we overcame them.

 For more information about performance considerations for mixed reality and for Unity apps, see: